radrow/ddtrace/EVALUATION.md

 delete the `output` folder and try again.

-After the program has finished, the `output` folder should contain PDF files with various plots (e.g. `figure_16_a.pdf`).
+After the program has finished, the `output` folder should contain PDF files with various plots (e.g. `figure_15_a.pdf`).

-Please try visualising such PDF files with a PDF reader: if the files contain some sort of plot (the plotted values are not important), then this step of the "Kick the tires" assessment is completed.
+Please try visualising such PDF files with a PDF viewer: if the files contain some form of plot (the plotted values are not important), then this step of the "Kick the tires" assessment is completed.